muhammadabdulrahim/conway-game-of-life-3d/README.md

-# Conway's Game of Life 2D
+# Conway's Game of Life 3D

-A Unity implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) in 2D space.
-Users can adjust speed of the simulation, set if simulation should be automatic, adjust grid size, manually specify starting block locations, and set if simulation should begin in a randomized state.
+A Unity implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) in 3D space.
+Built from my [2D implementation](https://github.com/muhammadabdulrahim/conway-game-of-life-2d).
+More details to come.